axanthos/orange3-textable-prototypes/doc/widgets/spaCy.rst

 **Download** and confirm your choices with **OK**.
 After the models have been downloaded and installed, you will be prompted to quit and restart Orange Canvas for changes to take effect.
-Please note that some models may be quite large and take a substantial amount of time to download (in particular the *en_core_web_lg* English model, which weighs 798 Mb).
+Please note that some models may be quite large and take a substantial amount of time to download.

 Messages
 --------